Newark Light Rail: Fares

-The Newark Light Rail is equivalent to a one-zone bus ride: a one-way ticket costs $1.60 (as of October 1, 2015), and is valid for one hour on the entire system from the time the ticket is validated.
-A special $0.75 "Underground" fare is available for trips that use the subway only between Warren Street and Penn Station and not the surface portion.
+The Newark Light Rail is equivalent to a one-zone bus ride: a one-way ticket costs $1.80 (as of July 1, 2024), and is valid on the entire system for one hour after the ticket is validated.
+A special $0.85 "Underground" fare is available for trips that use only the subway between Warren Street and Penn Station, not the surface portion.
 Through-ticketing is available for connecting bus routes.
 Monthly and weekly NJ Transit bus and rail passes valid for one or more local bus zones, as well as transfers purchased on buses, are also accepted.

 The Newark Light Rail, like most light rail systems in the United States, operates on a proof-of-payment system, in which riders must present their tickets upon request during random fare inspections by police officers, transit workers, or fare agents.
 Passengers must purchase tickets at ticket vending machines (TVMs) located on station platforms or near station entrances.
 The tickets can also be purchased via the New Jersey Transit mobile app.
 One-way, round-trip, and ten-trip tickets must then be validated, either by the app or with paper tickets, through automated validators located near the TVMs, which stamp the date and time on the ticket for 60 minutes of use.
 NJ Transit's fare inspectors randomly check tickets on trains and at stations; fare evasion carries a fine of up to $100.
 On the PCC streetcars, cash fares (exact fare) were paid on board via farebox, except for a brief period starting in October 1999 prior to the introduction of LRVs, when proof-of-payment fare collection was instituted.